microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ## Chat smart actions

 Smart actions are integrated in your VS Code flow (for example, in Quick Fix and context menus) and they do not require you to write any prompt at all.
+To make it easier to use Copilot Chat features, there is a **Copilot** menu group in the editor context menu.
+Right-click in the editor and navigate to **Copilot** to see the available options.

 ![Editor context menu with the Copilot menu group expanded](images/copilot-chat/editor-copilot-menu.png)